 On a recent walk through Manhattan, I had a craving for a couple of Gray’s Papaya hot dogs.
-Specifically, the “Recession Special” of two dogs and a drink for under $5.
+Specifically, the “Recession Special” of two dogs and a drink (currently $6.95).
 They’ve had that special going on for at least the past five years.
 I hope the special stays around (recession or not).
 I don’t eat a lot of hot dogs, but Gray’s really scratches the itch when I get the craving.

-All of their hot dogs are grilled on a flat top and develop a nice brown crust that gives them a subtle snap when you bite into one.
-The toppings are very sparse as the focus is on the dogs.
-One can choose sauerkraut, onions (like Sabrett’s onions), ketchup or mustard.
+All hot dogs are grilled on a flat top and develop a brown crust that gives them a subtle snap when you bite into one.
+The toppings are sparse as the focus is on the dogs.
+One can choose sauerkraut, onions (like Sabrett’s onions), ketchup, or mustard.
 They apply the first two; the last two you apply as you see fit.
-I usually go with kraut, ketchup and mustard.
+I usually go with kraut, ketchup, and mustard.
 I like the balance of sour, sweet and tangy.

-The drinks are also of special note.
-The choices are the namesake papaya (rumor is they started out selling fruit juices and branched into hot dogs as well), coconut champagne, pina colada, orange, and a few others.
-I’ve had the papaya and the orange and I have to say I find them to be very refreshing, and a harmonious balance to the hot dogs.
-They have a few locations, but I have only been to this one and the one on 6th Avenue and West 8th Street in Greenwich Village.
-If you’re looking for an inexpensive and satisfying quick meal, Gray’s Papaya fits the bill nicely.
+Drinks are of special note.
+Choices are the namesake papaya (rumor is they started out selling fruit juices and branched into hot dogs as well), coconut champagne, pina colada, orange, and a few others.
+I’ve had the papaya and the orange and I have to say I find them to be very refreshing and a harmonious balance to the hot dogs.